Testing guide

 any user interaction).

-files are valid and can be
+This already ensures AttributeTable and ClientPanel code and their corresponding .fxml files are valid and can be

 used by JavaFX to generate a valid UI.
 However, additional testing can be done to expand the rigor and cover additional